Monday, August 12, 2024

-A modelling framework to support the selection and implementation of new TB diagnostic tools
+A modelling framework to support the implementation of new TB diagnostic tools

 Lin, H.H., Langley, I., Mwenda, R., Doulla, B., Egwaga, S., Millington, K.A., Mann, G.H., Murray, M., Squire, S.B. and Cohen, T., 2011.
 A modelling framework to support the selection and implementation of new tuberculosis diagnostic tools.
 The International journal of tuberculosis and lung disease, 15(8), pp.996-1004.